 - Switch to the maintenance of existing wells, instead of drilling new wells, in a low oil price environment.

-Supply of ESP equipment is lead by Schlumberger and Baker Hughes, followed by Halliburton, Borets, Novomet, Weatherford and DOS Canada.
+The supply of ESP pumps and equipment is lead by Schlumberger and Baker Hughes, followed by Halliburton, Borets, Novomet, Weatherford and DOS Canada.
 There are a number of smaller suppliers and manufacturers globally.

 Key suppliers and manufacturers of ESP pumps and equipment in the market are as below.
 Schlumberger and Baker Hughes are the most prominent players.

 - Valiant Artificial Lift

 Cost & Price Analysis